VladThodo/tovos/README.md

 # The boot process

 TovOS only works on legacy systems that support BIOS boot.
-It could probably be adapted for a UEFI system as well, although that could be quite a difficult process.
+It could probably be adapted for a UEFI system aswell, although that could be quite a difficult process.
 More info on how x86 computers start up cand be found in the links provided below.

 In short, the system "boots" in three stages: